Skip to main content

 A map of australia filled with images of artists.

-Creative Futures Fund 2025 applications now open.
+Creative Futures Fund 2025-26 applications are now closed.

-2025 Guidelines available here
+2025-26 Guidelines available here

 About the Fund